UK property recruitment in 2026: regional growth, talent challenges, and how to hire smarter

 This matters because the UK faces enormous challenges: a housing shortage that shows no sign of easing, net zero targets that require reimagining the built environment, and ageing infrastructure that needs renewal.
 Solving these problems requires talented professionals.
 If they don't know these careers exist, they'll go elsewhere.

-For professionals trained in engineering, architecture, or surveying, careers in construction and development need to feel attractive.
+For professionals, careers in construction and development need to feel attractive.
 That means demonstrating clear progression pathways, competitive compensation, and work that makes a difference.

 But visibility requires more than job adverts.
 The sector needs senior leaders who are prepared to be its champions, executives who will speak at schools and universities, appear on panels, share their experiences publicly, and show the next generation what a career in the built environment actually looks like.